Thank you for reading our post, please rate this article at the end.

 The Big Guide to RV Manufacturers: Class A, B, C, Travel Trailers & 5th Wheels

 You’ve probably heard these different terms thrown around, “Class A RVs, Class B RVs, etc.” Without understanding what these words mean, getting an RV may seem like an impossible and daunting task.
-This article will not only provide an overview of the key differences between the different RV classes but also different manufacturers for each of these classes.
+This article will not only provide an overview of the key differences between the different RV classes but also the different manufacturers for each of these classes.

-So, what are the differences between the various classes?
+What are the differences between the various classes?

 Motorized RVs